 Examples:

-The petrification process of the Lesvos forest related to the intense volcanic activity in Lesvos island during late Oligocene - middle Miocene period.
-The stretching of cockled parchment leaves (E18) after humidification which results in these leaves being flattened.
+The petrification process of the Lesvos forest related to the intense volcanic activity in Lesvos island during late Oligocene - middle Miocene period (Marinos and Greek National Group of IAEG, 1997).
+The flattening of the Lanhydrock Pedigree parchment (E18) after humidification (Pickwoad, N., 2016).

 In First Order Logic: